biojava/biojava.github.io/wiki/BOSC2009_Presentation.md

 Here the [slides of the BioJava talk](http://www.biojava.org/download/files/bosc2009.pdf)

-BioJava user meeting at ISMB
+BioJava user meeting at BOSC
 ----------------------------

-The user meeting will take place during the sunday Birds Of a Feather (BOF) session.
+The user meeting will take place during Sunday's Birds Of a Feather (BOF) session.